QwikDev/qwik/.changeset/wise-kings-fry.md

 '@builder.io/qwik': patch
 ---

-In dev mode, changes to QRLs now explicitly invalidate the segment so that the browser will reload it
+FIX: In dev mode, changes to QRLs now explicitly invalidate the segment so that the browser will reload it